sigstore/sigstore-website/CMSGUIDELINES.md

 https://docs.netlify.com/visitor-access/identity/

-1. Go to the admin page by visiting this url https://sigstore.dev/admin where you will be greeted by this: [image of login screen]
+1. Go to the admin page by visiting this url https://sigstore.dev/admin where you will be greeted by this:

+![login screen][login]

+[login]: /static/img/screenshots/Screenshot 2021-08-17 at 12.43.02.png 'login screen'
 2. Enter your email address and password you used to set the account up.[image of email and password]
+![login creds screen][login]

+[logincreds]: /static/img/screenshots/Screenshot 2021-08-17 at 12.43.38.png 'login creds screen'
-3. Once you have added the correct details you can start exploring the different sections of the CMS on the left menu bar.[image of welcome screen]
+3. Once you have added the correct details you can start exploring the different sections of the CMS on the left menu bar.
+![welcome screen][welcome]

+[welcome]: /static/img/screenshots/Screenshot 2021-08-17 at 12.44.05.png 'welcome screen'

 ## Pages